konyogony/Doxium/README.md

 -   [x] Option to disable starter wiki
 -   [x] CSS variables support CRINGE IDEA
 -   [ ] ‘bunx doxium add’, make command which
--   [ ] zod to store key value pair (forgot why) (remembered: to better manage all the inputs and flags - can store at any time and retrieve whenever. no need to pass from function to function)
 -   [x] Proper CLI
 -   [x] Mobile support
 -   [x] Change aliases